OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 - Tyler Johnson
 - Dylan Edwards

-Bicycle map to help people navigate biking trails and resources

-Built prototype of mobile responsive site deployed to Heroku

-Problem: There are a lot of apps with data about biking, but wanted a tool that collects that data into a tool tailored to Twin Cities.
-Also trails provided by lots of different jurisdictions.

-Using Open Street Maps (crowd sourced data) and Leaflet

-Includes Fix-It stations.

-Want to add more info about bike shops, Nice Ride (pretty close to getting that into prototype), trail repair & maintenance info, bike routes by infrastructure type layered on map,
+Biking is strong in the Twin Cities, thanks to miles of trails and lanes, a big community, and lots of bike focused organizations.
+There are also a number of applications out there for bikers, but none that really meet the needs of Twin Cities bikers.
+The Minnesota Bike Ways team set out to fix that, and was able to deploy a responsive prototype baed on Open Street Maps and Leaflet.

+In building their prototype, the Minnesota Bike Ways team put a lot of thought into identifying the needs of Twin Cities bikers, including:

+ - Maps of trails and paths from multiple jurisdictions
+ - Locations of Fix-It stations
+ - Information on Nice Ride locations
+ - Trail and path repair and maintenance information
+ - Bike routes by infrastructure
+ - Offline access to directions

-Hennepin County is working on getting County bike trails on their open data portal
+Addressing many of these needs is now put of future work the team intends to perform on their prototype.
+In addition, spurred by the work and requests of the Minnesota Bike Ways team, Hennepin County is now working to add data on County bike trails to their open data portal.

-Looked at Cyclopath, found it very slow in performance

 ## Hennepin Mobility App